Flapjacks

 This post may contain affiliate links.
 See my disclosure policy.

-These British flapjacks combine rolled oats and golden syrup to make crispy, crunchy, delightfully sweet bars.
-They’re naturally dairy-free and need only 4 ingredients!
+My flapjacks combine rolled oats and golden syrup to make crispy, crunchy, delightfully sweet bars.
+This British staple needs just four ingredients and makes a wholesome snack or dessert.

 flapjacks.